 Multiplayer might not be “as good as” what we’ve come to expect from Forza.
 However, the lobby is simpler than PC2 and from a stability perspective it’s 100,000x better.
 A nice bonus for playing online – though you don’t earn $$ – you can still earn “discounts” and “loyalty” for cars you don’t own by completing sessions.
 Therefore, when you finally earn enough to have that McLaren Senna in your virtual garage, parts/upgrades are much cheaper!

 The penalty system is automatic and doesn’t pull punches.
 You see “cheaters” getting nailed all the time.
 When the penalty system does kick in …it can be a bit jarring.
-Take a little too much curbing at the bus stop (T4) at the Glen… WHAM!
-2nd gear limit 60 mph for about 5 seconds.
+Take a little too much curbing at the bus stop (T4) at the Glen… WHAM! … 2nd gear limit 60 mph for about 5 seconds.
 Many might be thinking… “great, you just created a road block or rolling chicane by doing this,” – quite the opposite… the Devs thought ahead and while you’re being penalized you are immediately put into ghost mode thereby not interfering with the other racers giving them a chance to catch up or pass.
 PC3 also expanded the online “Reputation” and “Safety” ratings for drivers.
-You get :upvote: and :downvote: throughout the race, and at the end it updates your “racing license” and reputation letting other drivers know what you’re like to race with.
+You get and throughout the race, and at the end it updates your “racing license” and reputation letting other drivers know what you’re like to race with.

 “Are they releasing PC on the new system (XBOX Series X)?
 I don’t want to buy another game for the XBOX One since the Series X will be coming out.”